Delage D8: Chassis

-Both versions were produced till 1933.
+Both versions were produced until 1933.

 Engine

 The "Delage D8" was powered by a straight 8 engine which was a first both for Delage and for the French auto-industry.
-The 4061cc engine featured an overhead centrally positioned camshaft and a listed maximum output of 102 hp at 3,500 rpm for the “D8 Normale” and 120 hp in the “D8 S” version.
+The 4061cc engine featured an overhead centrally positioned camshaft and a listed maximum output of 102 hp at 3,500 rpm for the "D8 Normale" and 120 hp in the "D8 S" version.
 Power was delivered to the rear wheels through a four speed manual gear-box featuring synchromesh on the upper two ratios.

 Although performance varied according to vehicle weight, top speed listed for the "D8 Normale" was 120 km/h (75 mph), with 130 km/h (82 mph) listed for the "D8 S".

 Brakes and suspension

 The drum brakes operated on all four wheels.
-Suspension was traditional, involving rigid axles front and back with semi-elliptic leaf springs and “friction dampers”.
+Suspension was traditional, involving rigid axles front and back with semi-elliptic leaf springs and "friction dampers".